noahkawaguchi/fraction-calculator/README.md

 This is a basic frontend-only project through which I practice the following:

 - TypeScript, HTML, and CSS without using a framework like React
-- Project setup with NPM and Vite
+- Project setup with npm and Vite
 - [fraction.js](https://github.com/rawify/Fraction.js) and [KaTeX](https://github.com/KaTeX/KaTeX)
 - Testing with Jest and Testing Library